lkesteloot/alice/alice2/emulator/README.txt

 on the PIC IO board.

 Building
-    Install libvncviewer (e.g. "sudo port install libvncserver") Edit Makefile if you aren't using MacPorts
+    Only tested for building on MacOSX with Apple G++ LLVM 6.0 Install libvncviewer (e.g. "sudo port install libvncserver") Edit Makefile if you aren't using MacPorts
         * set libvncserver include and library directory